 During this time, you’ll talk through details of your current financial situation, including the information you will have provided for your Mortgage in Principle (MIP), so your adviser can determine the right lender and mortgage for you.
 This process is sometimes called the ‘fact find’. 🔎

 If you’re a first-time buyer, the thought of this conversation may seem daunting, but don’t worry – your experienced mortgage adviser is there to help you through every step of the journey.
+If you’re a next-time buyer or simply remortgaging, here’s a reminder of the documents you’ll need.

 Each lender will have their own requirements, but here are the key documents most lenders will ask to see when you apply for a mortgage. 📄